 To manage DNS resolution, you can use the DNS service provided in NSX-T to forward requests to a specified DNS server.
 The DNS server can be a VM in VMware Engine, Cloud DNS, or an on-premises DNS server.
 Depending on how you're accessing the internet as described in an earlier section, one of those options will be used.

 Private Google Access supports most Google APIs and services, like Cloud Storage, Cloud Spanner, and BigQuery.
-Currently, Private Google Access doesn't support App Engine, Memorystore, Filestore, or Cloud SQL.
+Private Google Access doesn't support App Engine, Memorystore, or Filestore.
+For more information about private access options, see Private access options for services.

 Following are examples of how you can use VMware Engine with Google Cloud services: